A Gentle Guide for Parents

 - becoming easily distracted

-- appearing “in their own world”
+- appearing to be “off in their own world”

 - becoming overwhelmed in busy environments